7 Best C# Web Scraping Libraries in 2023

 - HttpClient.

 A common challenge among scrapers is their inability to crawl a web page without triggering anti-bots.
-ZenRows solves this scraping problem by handling all anti-bot bypass for you, taking away the headaches involved.
+ZenRows solves this scraping problem by handling all anti-bot bypass for you, removing the headaches involved.
 You can test ZenRows for free to see what it's capable of.

 Frequent Questions

 HTML Agility Pack is the most popular library, with around 83 million downloads.
-The main reason for its popularity is its HTML parser, which can download web pages directly or through a browser.
+Its popularity is mainly due to its HTML parser, which can download web pages directly or through a browser.

 - ZenRows Web Scraper API.